edgedb/edgedb-js/README.md

 > EdgeDB 2.x requires `v0.21.0` or later

+## Packages

+- `packages/driver`: The `edgedb` client library.
+- `packages/generate`: The `@edgedb/generate` package.
+Implements code generators, including `edgeql-js` and `queries`.
+- `packages/deno`: The directory where the auto-generated `deno.land/x/edgedb` package is generated into.
+Both the driver and codegen tools are generated into this module.
+- `packages/edgeql-js`: A skeleton package that prints an informative error message when `npx edgeql-js` is executed without `edgedb` installed.

 ## Basic usage

 > The examples below demonstrate only the most fundamental use cases for this